creativecreature/dotfiles/README.md

 - Brew (OSX only installation)
 - Iterm2 (OSX only installation and configuration)
 - Dash (OSX only installation)
-- Evernote (Osx only installation)
+- Evernote (OSX only installation)
-- Spectacle (Osx only installation)
+- Spectacle (OSX only installation)
+- 1password (OSX only installation)

 ## Installation